Crataegus nigra

-Crataegus nigra, the Hungarian thorn, Hungarian hawthorn or Black hawthorn, is a black-fruited species of hawthorn native to the western balkan and the Pannonian Basin, spanning from Slovakia to Albania.
-The fruit, which is up to 10 mm across, can be consumed fresh or cooked.
+Crataegus nigra, the Hungarian thorn, Hungarian hawthorn or black hawthorn, is a black-fruited species of hawthorn native to the western balkan and the Pannonian Basin, spanning from Slovakia to Albania.
+The fruit, which is up to 10 mm across, can be consumed fresh or cooked..
+This tree also grows in the forests of northern Iran in the provinces of Gilan, Mazandaran, and Golestan.
+This plant is the main food of pheasants in these regions.
+In Mazandaran, it is called Valik in the local language and in Gilan, it is called Marikh in the local language.

 The tree grows up to 6 metres in height.
 Unlike most other species of hawthorn, it grows well in areas that are periodically flooded.